sebolivera/processing_gravity_simulation/README.md

 Math for the gravitational pull was taken from [Wikipedia](https://en.wikipedia.org/wiki/Gravitational_acceleration).

 > Notes: I am notoriously terrible at math, and this (among other things) is an attempt to get a grasp on notions I never managed to properly understand in my youth.
 It is very possible that mistakes linger in the computational part of the code, and I would be thankful for any feedback about it.

-#### Notes
-Thread management is done using the native Java implementation, which procludes the use of a mutex for managing collision indexes (hence the clumsy attempt at exclusive implementation).

-## Bugs

-- Simulation stops:
-- Sphere agglutination: I am aware that of the "clumping effect" the spheres go through when the simulation runs for a while.
-I do not have an adequate way to fix this yet, and I believe the behavior might be linked to some loss of kinetic energy due to incorrect distribution of mass.
-Feel free to reach out if you spot the source of this issue.
-    - Tangently, spheres bouncing off of these clumps will get a part of their velocity cancelled because of the way I implemented the collision part of the algorithm.
-I am aware of the issue and I believe I may have a solution, but I am not entirely sure how I will go about it yet.
-- Clipping: As much as I tried to correct the issue, some clipping still occurs in various settings
-- Unexpectedly fast speeds: spheres will rarely gain a wrong amount of velocity after a collision with another due to the accumulation of the anti-clipping algorithm and the distributed velocity, this can snowball and send the balls flinging in several circumstances.
-I could limit the maximum speed, but I would like to try and keep the possibility for spheres to get slung fast in drastic weight differences.
-- Spheres "stuck together": spheres will sometimes stick to another and they will start building speed really fast until they hit something.
-This is not really something I want to delve into, as it involve minute adjustment on the math parts and only happens when spheres collide at *very specific* angles.
-- Spheres phase through walls: haven't seen that one in quite some time, so I believe the issue is fixed for the moment.

-## Upcoming features

-I will try to add more control over the simulation, including but not limited to the following:
-- Better Camera control
-- Control of sphere generation
-- Sphere creation (with ajustable sliders for customization)
-- Support for massless spheres (photons, basically)
-- Global physics tweaking (gravity constant, speed)
-- Cleaner interface

-I will also refactor the code to manage the interface in a cleaner way as well as separate the classes that don't need to be inside of the main file into other files.